 The next Executive Director will join a highly respected unit that is poised for opportunities to innovate, grow impact, and enhance its reputation as an exemplary model for teaching and learning in the Southwest and beyond.
 CTL is an award-winning organization and one of only six such centers in the country to be designated as a Learning Center of Excellence by the National College Learning Center Association.
-CTL aims to provide integrated support by developing faculty teaching skills and enhancing pedagogy, providing course design and learning technology assistance for the full range of courses from asynchronous to face-to-face, and providing learning support for all undergraduate and graduate students.
-Looking ahead, CTL is prioritizing faculty development to expand faculty engagement with the Center, elevating its visibility within the university, and strengthening the integration of its teaching and learning efforts in a systemic and cohesive way over the next five years.
+CTL aims to provide learning support for all undergraduate and graduate students, develop faculty teaching skills and enhance pedagogy, and provide course design and learning technology assistance for the full range of courses from asynchronous to face-to-face.
 During the 2022-2023 academic year, CTL served a total of 4,036 undergraduates and 862 graduate students for a total of over 21,000 visits.
 Additionally, CTL's instructional designers supported 1,626 online courses, 119 online course reviews, and 104 instructors completed the Evidence-Based Practices for Teaching Online course.

 It is an opportune time to join the UNM community as it embarks on UNM 2040, an innovative and aspirational strategic plan that defines the long- and short-term objectives of the University.
 UNM 2040's implementation includes a goal to "Transform the educational experience by creating supportive, intellectually challenging, exciting, diverse, joyful learning environments both inside and outside of the classroom to ensure the lifelong success, upward social mobility, and engagement of all learners."
 CTL plays an integral role in UNM 2040's implementation, as UNM has been actively engaged in a wide range of teaching enhancement efforts to promote belonging and growth mindset, inclusion, effective course design and technology use, formative feedback to instructors, active learning approaches, mentorship, and discipline-specific innovations.
-The Executive Director will also lead UNM's engagement with national organizations focused on supporting equitable learning environments.

-The Executive Director will assume leadership of a unit that operates within a thriving ecosystem of initiatives that has included projects supported by several funders, including the Sloan Foundation, National Science Foundation, and the Howard Hughes Medical Institute, as well as multi-university collaborations such as the Student Experience Project.
-CTL also offers internally-funded initiatives such as comprehensive tutoring and specialized support services for students, supplementary instruction, and online and in-person workshops and training programs for instructors.
-In 2021, CTL's student learning assistance program was awarded UNM's Provost's Committee for Staff Outstanding Workgroup Award.
+The Executive Director will assume leadership of a unit that operates within a thriving ecosystem of initiatives that includes projects supported by several funders, including the Sloan Foundation, National Science Foundation, and the Howard Hughes Medical Institute, as well as multi-university collaborations such as the Student Experience Project.
+CTL also offers internally-funded initiatives such as comprehensive tutoring and specialized support services for students, peer learning facilitators, and extensive workshop and training programs for instructors.
+In 2021, CTL's student learning assistance program, the Center for Academic Program Support (CAPS), was awarded UNM's Provost's Committee for Staff Outstanding Workgroup Award.
+CTL staff report high engagement through the campus staff engagement survey and feelings of connectedness and cohesion, which powerfully contributes to CTL's success.

-To be successful, the Executive Director will be expected to address several opportunities and challenges, listed below and outlined in detail beginning on page four of this document:
+To be successful, the Executive Director will be expected to address several opportunities and challenges, listed below and outlined in detail beginning on page five of this document:

-- Develop and execute a clear and compelling vision for integrating faculty teaching development with student support; - Serve as a strategic partner to faculty on teaching and innovation; - Collaborate across the University to support the success of UNM's diverse student body; - Maintain a supportive, collaborative, and inclusive team culture; - Elevate CTL's local and national visibility
+- Develop and execute a clear and compelling vision for CTL; - Serve as a strategic partner to faculty on teaching and innovation; - Collaborate across the University to support the success of UNM's diverse student body; - Maintain a supportive, collaborative, and inclusive team culture; - Increase resources to elevate CTL's visibility and support its priorities.